sourcemain/tab_container/README.md

-Tab view/carousel widget with beautifully a animated indicator and simple usage.
+Tab view/carousel widget with a beautifully animated indicator and simple usage.
 Just pass in a list of children and a list of tabs and it will handle the rest, or you can customise by using a TabController, changing the tab side, adding color(s), and much more.

-FIXED in 3.1.1: Mobile Matrix4 transform error.
 NEW in 3.1.0: Tab bar can be scrolled if there are too many tabs.
 (Use tabMinLength)

 ## Demo